88Rehaan88/airline_agentic_assistant/README.md

 ### 2. Runaway Loop Protection:

-The agent loop is protected using a fixed MAX_ITERATIONS limit.
+The agent loop can call the model multiple times in one request (tool call → result → model again).
+To avoid endless tool-calling:

-If the model continues requesting tools without producing a final answer:
+- The agent loop is protected using a fixed max_iterations limit.
 - The loop terminates automatically
 - And the API returns a safe fallback response